How to Change File Permissions Using FileZilla on Your FTP Site

-Every file and folder that exists on your web server has a set of attributions, or permissions, assigned that tells the web server three things about the folder or file.
-On a very simplistic level, these permissions include:
+Every file and folder that exists on your web server has a set of attributions, or permissions, that you can change using FileZilla.
+These permissions are assigned and tells the web server three things about the folder or file.
+On a very simplistic level, these permissions include

 Read: Determines whether the file/folder is readable by the web server

 Write: Determines whether the file/folder is writeable by the web server

 Execute: Determines whether the file/folder is executable by the web server

 Each set of permissions has a numerical code assigned it, identifying what type of permissions are assigned to that file or folder.
 There are a lot of them, but here are the most common ones that you run into and deal with when running a WordPress website:

 644: Files with permissions set to 644 are readable by everyone and writeable only by the file/folder owner.